magomimmo/modern-cljs/README.md

-In this tutorial we're going to explore CLJS/CLS compilation modes by using the usual `lein-cljsbuild` plugin of `leiningen`, but we'll discover a trouble we do not know how to manage yet.
+In this tutorial we're going to explore CLJS/CLS compilation modes by using the usual `lein-cljsbuild` plugin of `leiningen`, but we'll discover a trouble we'll solve by using a new feature of the `0.3.0` of `lein-cljsbuild` plugin.

 ## [Tutorial 8 - Introducing Domina events][16]